ktrnthsnr/socialNetAPI/README.md

 ﻿# Social Networking API
-API back-end work required for a social networking application supported by a NoSQL MongoDB and MongooseJS library, and API routes from an Express.js server, tested through the Insomnia tool.
+API back-end work required for a social networking application supported by a NoSQL MongoDB and MongooseJS library, API routes from an Express.js server, and routes tested through the Insomnia tool.

 ## GitHub URL